 We are a pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first and only oral and intravenous (IV) branded penem available globally.
-Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as \$\beta\$-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
+Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as ß-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
 Sulopenem is a potent, thiopenem antibiotic delivered intravenously which is active against bacteria that belong to the group of organisms known as gram-negatives and cause urinary tract and intra-abdominal infections.
-We have successfully developed sulopenem in an oral tablet formulation, sulopenem etzadroxil-probenecid, which we refer to herein as oral sulopenem.
+We have successfully developed sulopenem in an oral tablet formulation, sulopenem atzadroxil-probenecid, which we refer to herein as oral sulopenem.
 We filed a patent application with the United States Patent and Trademark Office on the combination of sulopenem and probenecid in 2019.
 If granted, this method of use patent would provide 20 years of intellectual property protection, excluding any additional term for patent term adjustments or extensions.
 Both sulopenem product candidates have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely used antibiotics, specifically fluoroquinolones.
 We see two distinct opportunities for our sulopenem program: patients at elevated risk for treatment failure in the community setting suffering from uncomplicated urinary tract infections (uUTI) and hospitalized patients suffering from complicated, antibiotic-resistant infections.

-D uring the third quarter of 2018, we initiated all three clinical trials in our Phase 3 development program which includes: a Phase 3 uUTI clinical trial, known as SUlopenem for Resistant Enterobacteriaceae (SURE) 1, comparing oral sulopenem to oral ciprofloxacin in women with uUTI, a Phase 3 complicated urinary tract infection (cUTI) clinical trial known as SURE 2, comparing IV sulopenem followed by oral sulopenem to IV ertapenem followed by oral ciprofloxacin in adults with cUTI and a Phase 3 complicated intra-abdominal infection (cIAI) clinical trial known as SURE 3, comparing IV sulopenem followed by oral sulopenem to IV ertapenem followed by a combination of oral ciprofloxacin and oral metronidazole in adults with cIAI.
+During the third quarter of 2018, we initiated all three clinical trials in our Phase 3 development program which includes: a Phase 3 uUTI clinical trial, known as SUIopenem for Resistant Enterobacteriaceae (SURE) 1, comparing oral sulopenem to oral ciprofloxacin in women with uUTI, a Phase 3 complicated urinary tract infection (cUTI) clinical trial known as SURE 2, comparing IV sulopenem followed by oral sulopenem to IV ertapenem followed by oral ciprofloxacin in adults with cUTI and a Phase 3 complicated intra-abdominal infection (cIAI) clinical trial known as SURE 3, comparing IV sulopenem followed by oral sulopenem to IV ertapenem followed by a combination of oral ciprofloxacin and oral metronidazole in adults with cIAI.
 We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (FDA) and feedback from the European Medicines Agency (EMA).
 We are conducting the Phase 3 clinical trials under Special Protocol Assessment (SPA) agreements from the FDA.
-We expect to complete enrollment and produce topline data in our cIAI and cUTI clinical trials in the fourth quarter of 2019, which, if positive, is expected to provide us with the opportunity to file two NDAs, one for oral sulopenem and one for IV sulopenem, in the first quarter of 2020.
-We are currently conducting an interim analysis of the blinded enrolled patients in our Phase 3 clinical trial in the uUTI indication following two-thirds enrollment.
-The outcome of this analysis will inform the timing of completion of this trial.
+We have completed enrollment in our cIAI clinical trial, enrolling 674 patients, and expect topline data in the fourth quarter of 2019.
+The interim analysis of patients in our Phase 3 clinical trial in the cUTI indication supported the enrollment of 225 additional patients in order to improve the statistical power of the trial, as specified in the trial protocol.
+We expect to complete enrollment in the fourth quarter of 2019 and produce topline data in early 2020.
+If these studies are specified in the uUTI protocol and will enroll an additional 400 patients in this study in order to improve the statistical power of the trial, as specified in the trial protocol.
+We expect to complete enprime and one for IV sulopenem, in the first quarter of 2020.
+We also completed the interim analysis as specified in the uUTI protocol and will enroll an additional 400 patients in this study in order to improve the statistical power of the trial, as specified in the trial protocol.
+We expect to complete en